What Are Credit Card Points and Miles Worth?

 Average airline mile value figures can help you determine if an airline-branded credit card is worth getting, how much the welcome bonus is worth, and whether an award flight is a good deal.

 Least Valuable Airline Miles

-We found the average value of miles from the nine airlines we monitor to be 1.33 cents apiece.
-United Airlines offers the most valuable airline miles, which we calculate are worth 2.16 each on average.
-In contrast, Frontier Airlines has the lowest valued miles, which are only worth about 0.63 cents each.
+We found the average value of miles from the nine domestic airlines we monitor to be 1.41 cents apiece.
+American Airlines offers the most valuable airline miles, which we calculate are worth 2.32 each on average.
+In contrast, Frontier Airlines has the lowest valued miles, which are only worth about 0.64 cents each.

 Here's what you can get for domestic flights: